 No, a firm is not required to be pre-qualified to become DBE certified.

 Contractors must be pre-qualified with the Department in order to bid for the performance of road, bridge, or public transportation construction contracts greater than $250,000.00.
 Pre-qualification is accomplished by using an application process.
 The Contractor Pre-qualification process results in the issuance of a Certificate of Qualification for each successful applicant which lists the approved work classes and the Maximum Capacity Rating in dollars.
-Visit the FDOT Contracts Administration website to learn more https://www3.dot.state.fl.us/ContractorPreQualification/.
+Visit the FDOT Contracts Administration website to learn more at https://www3.dot.state.fl.us/ContractorPreQualification/.

 Consultants are pre-qualified in two levels: